korrkorr/suc_sglang-suc_Kalosm_rust-suc_trans_oll_pdf-like-googletranslate/README.md

 # suc_sglang-suc_Kalosm_rust-suc_trans_oll_pdf-like-googletranslate
-chat on rust with kalosm translate noscanned pdf with ollama models run your moels fast on sglang
+chat on rust with kalosm  run your moels fast on sglang